oroinc/documentation/commerce/user_guide/overview/system/workflows_overview.rst

 .. warning:: Reused from OroCRM.
 Rework.

-A workflow in OroCommerce is a set of steps and possible transitions accosiated with the entity (e.g. Checkout) that defines the sequence of steps.
+A workflow in OroCommerce is a set of steps and possible transitions associated with the entity (e.g. Checkout) that defines the sequence of steps.

-In OroCRM you can define what processes can be performed and in what order, with regard to objects represented by
-:term:`records <Record>` of an OroCRM :term:`entity <Entity>`.
+In OroCommerce you can define what processes can be performed and in what order, with regard to objects represented by :term:`records <Record>` of an OroCommerce :term:`entity <Entity>`.

 From this article you will learn to understand, create and manage workflows.